 South Africa boasts 26 universities and 50 technical, vocational education and training colleges (TVETs).

-Nsfas revealed last week that of the 400 000 applicants, over 57 346 were missing supporting documents and were given until December 14 to make submissions.
+Nsfas revealed last week that out of the 400 000 applicants, over 57 346 were missing supporting documents and were given until December 14 to make submissions.

 “During this process, Nsfas will work closely with institutions to ensure that integration of data is quick and seamless; to allow the timeous release of funds to students and avoid any repetition of the delays of 2018; where some qualifying students were left frustrated, homeless, hungry and, without confirmation of their funding,” DHET Minister Naledi Pandor said.